$G_4$-Fluxes

 cohomology_class(gf::G4Flux)

-Return the cohomology class which defines the $G_4$-flux candidate.
+Returns the ambient space cohomology class which defines the $G_4$-flux candidate.

 julia> qsm_model = literature_model(arxiv_id = "1903.00009", model_parameters = Dict("k" => 4))